lbryio/lbry.tech/documents/resources/regtest-setup.md

 ### lbryum-server

 To install lbryum-server, you first need to install the package `leveldb`.
-After that, download the source from [here](https://github.com/lbryio/lbryum-server/releases), and run the following _not_ inside the environment.
+After that, download the source from [here](https://github.com/lbryio/lbryum-server/releases), and run the following _not_ inside the environment:
 ```bash
 cd lbryum-server
 sudo pip2 install -r requirements.txt